-- Any complaint about staff misuse will be referred to the Headteacher, according to the Allegations policy. - Any allegations regarding a member of staff's online conduct will be discussed with the LADO (Local Authority Designated Officer). - Appropriate action will be taken in accordance with the Behaviour policy and Code of conduct.
+- Any complaint about staff misuse will be referred to the Head Teacher, according to the Allegations policy. - Any allegations regarding a member of staff's online conduct will be discussed with the LADO (Local Authority Designated Officer). - Appropriate action will be taken in accordance with the Behaviour policy and Code of conduct. - Welfare support will be offered to staff as appropriate.